porteux/porteux/README.md

 If you're new to PorteuX and have never used Slax or Porteus, it's recommended to read this [in-depth review of Porteus](https://medium.com/@fulalas/porteus-5-review-a-different-and-powerful-linux-distro-33df8789a758).

-PorteuX is provided in 2 main versions based on Slackware 64-bit packages: stable (safer) and current/rolling (bleeding edge).
-After choosing which main version you want, you should choose which desktop environment you want and [download the ISO accordingly](https://github.com/porteux/porteux/releases/latest): <br />
+PorteuX is based on Slackware 64-bit current/rolling (bleeding edge).
+The ISOs are available in 7 spins: <br />
 .
 Cinnamon<br />
 .
 GNOME<br />
 .
 KDE<br />